sts10/bottle/readme.markdown

 Get help with `bottle --help`.

+## Known issues

+While this script seems to work on my laptop that runs Ubuntu 20.04, a Mac user has encountered an error when using it.
+More [here](https://github.com/sts10/bottle-rs/issues/1).

+## Note on the name

+This project is not affiliated with the similarly named [bitbottle](https://code.lag.net/robey/bitbottle) project, nor are the archive file formats compatible, to my knowledge.
+That said, it looks much more sophisticated than my tool, so it might fit your needs better.
+Also, sorry about the name conflict... worried I subconsciously copied it.
+Open an issue if you have a suggestion for a new name for this project!

 ## To do

 - [ ] Ability to encrypt a directory with only access to a public key.
 (Looks like I would use age's `-R` flag.)